ToolChainGang/AppDaemon/MODIFYING.md

 ### Built-in web page server

 AppDarmon starts at system boot via command in /etc/rc.local.
-If you add the argument "WebDir=<some-directory>", the system will start a web server in that directory along with your application.
+If you add the argument "WebDir=&lt;some-directory&gt;", the system will start a web server in that directory along with your application.
 Place an index.html in that directory and whatever support files you might need (index.css, index.js, favicon.ico), and these will be served on port 80 with your application.